 This article will mathematically model one simple aspect of cell formation and, using mathematical statistics, compute the expected waiting time for this structure to occur.

 Although van Leeuwenhoek was not the inventor of the microscope, he advanced it more than anyone else for seeing living things.

 Determining the meaning of tannin requires a close look at the actual Hebrew word and a study of the various contexts in which it appears.

-Can the evolutionist view of the history of natural evil be harmonized with the Bible’s apparent teaching that all of this evil is the consequence of the Fall of Adam in sin and God’s subsequent curse
+Can the evolutionist view of the history of natural evil be harmonized with the Bible’s apparent teaching that all of this evil is the consequence of the Fall?

-Humanity was never meant to venerate or worship nature, but rather to preserve, protect, and harvest the bounty provided by the Lord through His physical creation.
-One example of the harvest is menhad
+Humanity was never meant to venerate or worship nature, but rather to preserve, protect, and harvest the bounty provided by God through His physical creation.

 Many archaeologists who excavate biblical lands reach conclusions that differ with the historical account of Scripture.
 How should a Christian respond?

 This article will survey the history of Christian fundamentalism in America along with its strengths and weaknesses, victories and defeats, and the significance of the doctrine of biblical inerrancy

 It is appropriate to pray to the Father directly; however, just because we are permitted to pray to the Father, doesn’t mean that we are not permitted to pray to the Son.